 During the fall, simply spread a layer of the shredded leaves over your garden before mixing them into the soil.
 Over the winter they will surely decompose.

 The fall leaves are rich in plant nutrients and thus should not be thrown away.
-You can collect them using a blower or vacuum them and shred on site using the leaf vacuum mulcher.
+You can collect them using a blower or vacuum them and shred them on-site using the leaf vacuum mulcher.
 Alternatively, you can also employ the lawn mower to cut them into smaller invisible pieces that will easily integrate into the soil over time.
 The plant leaves also form great mulch for your vegetable garden.